The “Slow Travel” Experience

 The Art of the Stay

 My host walked me to my room, explaining the Inn’s philosophy.
 Every one of the 29 rooms faces the ocean.
-She pointed out a gift: a “twisted rope” market bag, handmade on the island.
+She pointed out a gift: a “twisted rope” travel bag marker, handmade on the island.

 “If you need a fire tonight, call us,” she said.
 “It would be our pleasure to light it for you.”